erikhren/US-Homicides-Data-Exploration/README.md

         - The year and month of the given report, ranging from year 1980-2014<br>
     3. Incident <br>
         - How many incidences occured for the specific features (e.i. year, month, perpetrator age...)<br>
-    4. Victim Age
+    4. Victim Age<br>
-        - contains ages of the victims
+        - contains ages of the victims <br>
-    5. Perpetrator Age
+    5. Perpetrator Age<br>
-        - contains ages of the perpetrators where 0 mean unknown
+        - contains ages of the perpetrators where 0 mean unknown <br>
-    6. Victim Count and Perpertrator Count
+    6. Victim Count and Perpertrator Count <br>
-        - start with zero and have a maximum value of 10
+        - start with zero and have a maximum value of 10 <br>
-        - tells us about the number of victims and perpetrators involved in a particular incident
+        - tells us about the number of victims and perpetrators involved in a particular incident <br>
-    7. Agency code
+    7. Agency code <br>
-        - is six-digit alphanumeric code used to classify accounts by the federal or non-federal agency.
+        - is six-digit alphanumeric code used to classify accounts by the federal or non-federal agency. <br>
         - The alpha part of the code is the parent or major agency.
-The numeric part of the code identifies the sub-agency.
+The numeric part of the code identifies the sub-agency.<br>
-    8. Agency name
+    8. Agency name<br>
-        - Name of the agency handling the case(s)
+        - Name of the agency handling the case(s)<br>
-    9. Agency type
+    9. Agency type <br>
-        - Type of the agency handling the case(s)
+        - Type of the agency handling the case(s)<br>
-    10. City & State
+    10. City & State <br>
-    11. Victim & Perpetrator sex
+    11. Victim & Perpetrator sex<br>
-        - Male or Female
+        - Male or Female<br>
-    12. Victim & Perpetrator ethnicity
+    12. Victim & Perpetrator ethnicity<br>
-        - Unknown, Not Hispanic, Hispanic
+        - Unknown, Not Hispanic, Hispanic<br>
-    13. Victim & Perpetrator race
+    13. Victim & Perpetrator race<br>
-        - Native American/Alaska Native, White, Black, Unknown, Asian/Pacific Islander
+        - Native American/Alaska Native, White, Black, Unknown, Asian/Pacific Islander<br>
-    14. Relationship
+    14. Relationship<br>
-        - Victim of a crime (i.e. Son)
+        - Victim of a crime (i.e. Son) <br>
-    15. Crime type
+    15. Crime type<br>
-        - Murder or Mansloughter
+        - Murder or Mansloughter<br>
-        - Mansloughter by negligence
+        - Mansloughter by negligence<br>
-    16. Crime solved
+    16. Crime solved<br>
-        - Whether the crime was solved or not
+        - Whether the crime was solved or not<br>
-    17. Weapon
+    17. Weapon<br>
-        - The weapon the crime was committed with
+        - The weapon the crime was committed with <br>

-**Project Steps**
+**Project Steps**<br>
-1. Data Exploration
+1. Data Exploration<br>
-    - Overview and understanding of the data
+    - Overview and understanding of the data<br>
-    - Finding Errors
+    - Finding Errors<br>
-2. Data Cleaning
+2. Data Cleaning<br>
-    - Clean the data and prepare it for viziulization
+    - Clean the data and prepare it for viziulization<br>
-    - Expect an extensive cleaning operation
+    - Expect an extensive cleaning operation<br>
-3. Subsetting & viziulization
+3. Subsetting & viziulization<br>
-    - For the US
+    - For the US  <br>
-4. Decision Trees
+4. Decision Trees<br>
-    - Encode data
+    - Encode data<br>
-    - Decision tree model
+    - Decision tree model<br>
-5. Going Forward
+5. Going Forward<br>

 **Python Package Glossary**